 [03:20] Crush Your CARS Section on the MCAT

 Jack Westin is helping students of all shapes and sizes, as well as all skill levels, to improve their CARS (Critical Analysis and Reasoning) Section on the MCAT.
-It’s the new version of verbal reasoning, which used to kill people on the MCAT.
-CARS still kills people on the MCAT, especially if you are an ESL student.CARS used to be called 'Verbal Reasoning,' and it killed people with that name, too.Click To Tweet
+CARS used to be called “Verbal Reasoning,” and it killed people.
+And CARS still kills people on the MCAT, especially if you are an ESL student.CARS used to be called 'Verbal Reasoning,' and it killed people with that name, too.Click To Tweet

 Stay up to date with any future deals or specials for his CARS training on www.medicalschoolhq.net/jackwestin.